Enter any two values into the Calculator (current value, write-off rate, or write-off amount). The calculator will evaluate the missing value.

 Why is calculating the write-off value important?

-Calculating the write-off value is important for financial reporting and tax purposes.
+Calculating the write-off amount is important for financial reporting and tax purposes.
 It helps in determining the actual worth of an asset over time and in making informed decisions regarding the disposal, replacement, or continued use of the asset.

 Can the write-off value be different based on the method of calculation?